 Mixing VR animation and live-action footage is one of the most accessible ways to promote your business – and the most forgiving!
 Even something as simple as recording your public speech with a 360-degree camera and overlaying some animated cues in post-production can result in a piece of engaging, on-brand content.

 Whiteboard animation, like any other kind, can be used in VR to tell a story, explain a complicated idea, and sell a product or service.

 Because of that, rendering whiteboard videos in a virtual reality environment adds another layer of engagement and immersion, and makes the animation more interactive and engaging.
-If you want to use whiteboard animation to advertise something you sell, making them VR-compatible is an excellent way to boost their effectiveness!
+If you want to use whiteboard and cartoon animation to advertise something you sell, making them VR-compatible is an excellent way to boost their effectiveness!